 #6.
 Give respect to get respect

-Family and relationship experts believe that modeling respect is the best way to teach children to be respectful.
-The approach is a stark difference from demanding it.
-“Hey, you have a duty to respect me.
+Family and relationship experts believe that modeling respect is the best way to teach children respect.
+This approach is a stark difference from demanding it.
+“Hey, you have to respect me.
 I'm your mother!”

 That's an example of authoritarian parenting and is the opposite of permissive parenting.
-It's a strict approach that often involves threats, intimidation, and punishment to obtain respect and maintain control.
+It's a strict approach often involving threats, intimidation, and punishment to obtain respect and maintain control.

 #7.
 Be on the same page as your partner